-D. ETHICS
+D. Ethics

 The Investment Officers involved in the investment process shall refrain from personal business activity that could conflict with proper execution of the investment program, or which could impair their ability to make impartial investment decisions.
-Furthermore, in accordance with the Public Funds Investment Act, an Investment Officer who has a personal business relationship with a firm or is related to individuals seeking to sell to the Investment Officer must disclose such relationships in accordance with Section 2256.005(i) of the Public Funds Investment Act.
+Furthermore, in accordance with the Public Funds Investment Act, an Investment Officer who has a personal business relationship with a firm or is related within the second degree by consanguinity or affinity to individuals seeking to sell investments to the City must disclose such relationships in accordance with Section 2256.005(i) of the Public Funds Investment Act.
+Such disclosure should be made to the Texas State Ethics Commission and to the City Council.